carlinhoshk/website/src/content/docs/gitpod-dedicated/guides/getting-started.md

 ### 2.1 Provide information

-A Gitpod account manager will ask for information needed to generate the CloudFormation template that will be used to bootstrap the infrastructure for your Gitpod instance.
-See [Networking and Data flows](/docs/gitpod-dedicated/reference/networking-data-flows) for general guidance and requirements on which services Gitpod needs to be able to route to. <br/>The information required depends on the choice of networking mode:
+Your Gitpod account manager will ask for information needed to generate the CloudFormation templates used to install Gitpod.
+The information required depends on the choice of networking mode.
+To help choose the right networking mode, please see [Networking and Data flows](/docs/gitpod-dedicated/reference/networking-data-flows) for general guidance and requirements on which services Gitpod needs to be able to route to.

+Please provide the information required by the chosen networking mode:

 <details class="ml-4">
 <summary class="text-body text-p-medium mt-micro">All Private Networking Mode</summary>